About Matthew G. Rees

 'In turns elusive, eerie, delicately unsettling and quietly devastating . . . his story arcs cast their strange net over the reader.'

 'Rees is fully in control of that particular gift of authors of fantastic stories, which consists of placing banal objects, or characters, in situations where they are at the same time innocent and threatening.'

 GUIDO EEKHAUT, award-winning author of the novel Absinthe

 His writing has appeared in anthologies, chapbooks and magazines (digital and print).
 He has acquired a reputation for vivid and striking literary fiction that leans to the supernatural (see reviews).
-Keyhole, his first collection of short stories, was published to acclaim by Three Impostors press in 2019 (also featuring photographs by him) and has been read internationally, with copies going to readers in Austria, France, Spain, Norway, Poland, Japan, Puerto Rico and other parts of the United States, to name just some of the countries.
+Keyhole, his first collection of short stories (set in Wales and the Marches - see Books page), was published to acclaim by Three Impostors press in 2019 (also featuring photographs by him) and has been read internationally, with copies going to readers in Austria, Australia, Finland, France, Spain, Norway, Poland, Japan, Puerto Rico and other parts of the United States, to name just some of the countries.

 Additionally, Rees is a writer of theatre drama.
 Two plays by him have been performed professionally.
 (See 'Theatre' tab for more about his writing for the stage.)
-He has a PhD in Creative Writing from the University of Swansea, and currently lives in Wales.
+He has a PhD from the University of Swansea, and currently lives in Wales.